 A special Task Force was established by the President of the Temple, Joyce Marlin, to study and make recommendations that would ensure that our policies were presented clearly and appropriately for a non-Jewish partner of a member family or a non-Jewish guest entering our sanctuary to join with family and friends for worship.

 The Task Force met on seven occasions and did significant research on the established policies of Reform Judaism on participation by non-Jews, as well as the practices of more than 50 Reform congregations throughout the United States.
-Rabbi Kaplan and Joyce Marlin worked extensively with the Task Force to forge a report that would emphasize the Temple’s philosophy of inclusiveness.
+Joyce Marlin worked extensively with the Task Force to forge a report that would emphasize the Temple’s philosophy of inclusiveness.

 The Task Force report was reviewed and approved by the Ritual Committee.
 The Report is now adopted as a policy statement by the Executive Committee of the Board of Trustees and embodies the Temple Beth Am policy on the role of the non-Jew at our Temple.